 8.6 Third Party Requests for Information.
 Labor Relations will notify the Union of public records requests for information received by the CWU Office of Public Records that directly concern and encompass Teamster 760 members.
 Notification will be provided in order to allow for a ten (10) day protest period.

-ARTICLE 9 DISCIPLINE
+ARTICLE 9 – DISCIPLINE

 9.1 All discipline shall only be for just cause.
 The University shall engage in the practice progressive discipline.
 Both parties recognize that serious misconduct may warrant suspension or discharge for a first offense, without first providing a written or other warning notice.